s88037z/taroko-hw/README.md

 - Feature Requirements

-  - [:white_check_mark:] The following elements must be visible per contact: **First Name**, **Last Name**, **Job** and **Description**.
+  - [✅] The following elements must be visible per contact: **First Name**, **Last Name**, **Job** and **Description**.
-  - [:white_check_mark:] There are separate UI elements that allow the user to activate each CRUD operation.
+  - [✅] There are separate UI elements that allow the user to activate each CRUD operation.
-  - [:white_check_mark:] When clicked, each operation should show a confirmation to the user which automatically disappears after 3-5 seconds.
+  - [✅] When clicked, each operation should show a confirmation to the user which automatically disappears after 3-5 seconds.
-  - [:white_check_mark:] Contacts can be sorted in both descending and ascending order.
+  - [✅] Contacts can be sorted in both descending and ascending order.

 - Technical Requirements

-  - [ :white_check_mark: ] The application must be written using React and TypeScript as the front-end.
+  - [✅] The application must be written using React and TypeScript as the front-end.
-  - [ :white_check_mark: ] The application must be responsive for desktop and mobile.
+  - [✅] The application must be responsive for desktop and mobile.
-  - [ :white_check_mark: ] You must write your own CSS for this project.
+  - [✅] You must write your own CSS for this project.
-  - [ :white_check_mark: ] You may use any HTTP client for the data requests.
+  - [✅] You may use any HTTP client for the data requests.
-  - [ :white_check_mark: ] The application should run correctly on the latest versions of Chrome, Firefox and Safari.
+  - [✅] The application should run correctly on the latest versions of Chrome, Firefox and Safari.
-  - [ :heavy_exclamation_mark: ] The application must be tested using React-related best practices (unit tests,snapshots...)
+  - [❗] The application must be tested using React-related best practices (unit tests,snapshots...)

     - half done, plz check [here](#about-the-achievements).

-  - [ :white_check_mark: ] A README file must be provided that explains how to run the application locally.
+  - [✅] A README file must be provided that explains how to run the application locally.

 - Extra Points:
-- [ :white_check_mark: ]Sass and CSS modules are used.
+- [✅]Sass and CSS modules are used.
-- [ :white_check_mark: ]CSS basic animations to beautify the UI are used.
+- [✅]CSS basic animations to beautify the UI are used.
-- [ :white_check_mark: ]The application is written in Next.js.
+- [✅]The application is written in Next.js.
-- [ :white_check_mark: ]ESLint is added to the repo.
+- [✅]ESLint is added to the repo.
-- [ :white_check_mark: ]Validation is provided when entering new contact data.
+- [✅]Validation is provided when entering new contact data.
-- [ :x: ]The application is deployed for public access.
+- [❌]The application is deployed for public access.
   - sorry , ran out of time